akshay0609/dockerfiles/docker-compose/rails-with-postgres-setup/README.md

 # Rails with postgres setup

-In this we added docker-compose, Dokcerfile, and env.
+In this I added docker-compose, Dockerfile, and env.
 You just need to replace following fields with your requirements
 - <%= APP-NAME %>
 - <%= DATABASE-USERNAME %>